PierfrancescoArdino/Lus-Final-Project/README.md

 # Lus-Final-Project

-Ardino Pierfrancesco
+University of Trento - *Language Understanding Systems Course* - Pierfrancesco Ardino (189159)

-## In the CRF++ folder there is the simulation made with CRF++
+In the CRF++ folder there is the simulation made with CRF++

-## In the RNN folder there is the simulation made with the RNN
+In the RNN folder there is the simulation made with the RNN